sf-mud-turtles-2015/rails-online-shop-challenge-teachers-guide/README.md

 #### Iteration 1: User Stories, wireframes, and data requirements

-- No client needed yet, students start with the vague description in the challenge.

 ##### Requirements for senior engineer sign off
 - User stories
 - Wireframes